-I knew what a D major and a D minor were, and how to play them on guitar.
-I could also observe that the minor chords sounded a little ‘sadder’.
+I knew what a D major and a D minor were, and how to play them on the guitar.
+I could also observe that the minor chords sounded a little ‘sadder‘.
 But I couldn’t understand what was really going on!
-I didn’t know what a scale was, let alone that the D major chord is built on the first, third and fifth notes of the D major scale.
+I didn’t know what a scale was, let alone that the D major chord is built on the first, third, and fifth notes of the D major scale.

-Things started to make sense to me, when I started learning music theory.
+Things started to make sense when I started learning music theory.
 I began to understand why certain notes sounded good together, while others sounded more jarring to the ear, the concept of consonance and dissonance.

-Eventually, when I started writing my own Rock songs, music theory proved to be even more valuable.
+Eventually, when I started writing my own rock songs, music theory proved to be even more valuable.
 It was as if I was presented with a huge palette, illustrating the elements of music, from which I could pick, choose and apply in my songs.

 For instance, something I found very valuable was learning how every scale tone can be harmonized with a chord and how the relationship between those chords creates the harmony of the song.

 Let’s say you know zero music theory but know how to play a major scale pattern on your guitar.

 You start the scale on note C, then, play the notes D, E, F, G, A, and B until you come back to C again.

 If you know the names of the notes on the guitar fretboard, you’ll notice that the notes C, D, E, F, G, A, and B appear in the pattern you’ve learned.

 Music theory explains why that pattern exists and why it is useful for expressing certain emotions through music.
 There’s a logical reason why that sequence of notes can be used to make music, as well as why you need more scales than the major to play rock and metal (because the major scale has a happy sound and isn’t commonly used in these genres).